This post may contain affiliate links. Please see my disclosure policy for details.

 Mary finds out and kills her attacker and then Murtagh puts an end to the Duke of Sandringham, laying vengeance at Mary’s feet.

-These scenes were mostly all shot outside and inside Drumlanrig Castle with the kitchen being an exception.
+These scenes were mostly all filmed outside and inside Drumlanrig Castle with the kitchen being an exception.

 Drumlanrig Castle History